dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 One of the many concepts described and popularized in Eric Ries "Lean startup" book is the "(pivot)[http://en.wikipedia.org/wiki/Lean_startup#Pivot "Pivot definition Wikipedia"]".
 Personally it is related to a paradigm shift I experienced:

-We were trying to raise capital for our then startup at about 2009.
-When saying that we had "pivoted", which we had, initially people were skeptic thinking that our initial planning was wrong hence the need for pivot.
+We were trying to raise capital for our then start-up at about 2009.
+When saying that we had "pivoted", which we had, initially people were sceptic thinking that our initial planning was wrong hence the need for pivot.
 Some had suggested that we should not mention it but argue instead that our current direction was the initial one - a white lie.
-Later on, lean startup methodologies caught up.
-After that tipping point and acceptance, people kind of demanded us to have pivoted at least once as a sign that the company had gotten to the next level: They had some hypothesis, tested it, got the results and changed direction, so they've matured.
+Later on, lean start-up methodologies caught up.
+After that tipping point and acceptance, people kind of demanded us to have pivoted at least once as a sign that the company had gotten to the next level: They had some hypothesis, tested it, got the results and changed direction, so their proposition had matured.

 There is nothing wrong with a concept getting traction and becoming part of the established paradigm.
 I could not understand why it took so long based that the idea was solidified across the Atlantic, expressed in English and generally a product of a similar culture.
 Why were the extra number of years required?